zehaog2/Market_Analyis/README.md

 - **Updates**: Real-time during market hours

 ## Improvements I might work on:
-- Cleaning up comments
-- Minor Optimizations
-- checking file structure
-- integrating custom database to stream queries
+- I am considering setting up a dashboard to check my historical trades, aka visualizing my glory and failures.

 ## Suggested usage
 -Not developed for day traders, option trading, or short-selling.
 Focus on the most basic: buying the stocks of growth companies.
 Can always replace anchor "SPY" with your favorite ETF.
 Complement short to mid term investment strategies, narrow down queries & help risk management.